-Or do you really believe that what the Bible really says is real, so much so that you are willing to change your actions, even though they fly in the face of popular thought, so much so that you are willing to be peculiar?
+Or do you really believe that what the Bible really says is real, so much so that you are willing to change your actions, even though they fly in the face of popular thought?
+Are willing to be peculiar?

 “But you are a chosen people, a royal priesthood, a holy nation, a people belonging to God, that you may declare the praises of him who called you out of darkness into his wonderful light” (1 Peter 2:9).

 In God’s kingdom, the people that live in this kingdom are peculiar.
-They are His treasure, and He has amazing and vast plans for them, but they are peculiar.
-Therefore, if you want to belong to this kingdom, you will be peculiar also.
+They are His treasure, and He has amazing and vast plans for them—but they are peculiar.
+Therefore, if you want to belong to God’s kingdom, you will be peculiar also.
 Are you willing to be able to put up with that?
 Why would you, unless you really believe that what you really believe is real?

-“That if you confess with your mouth, “Yeshua is Lord,” and believe in your heart that God raised him from the dead, you will be saved” (Romans 10:9).
+“That if you confess with your mouth, “Yeshua is Master,” and believe in your heart that God raised him from the dead, you will be saved” (Romans 10:9).